wangerekaharun/StreamReactions/README.md

         }
 ```

-Here, you send your reaction object to Stream Client and wait for the callback response which returns a success or a failure.
+Here, you send your reaction object to Stream Client.
+You're also handling the success and failure states from the callback response.
 Depending on the result, you handle the states according to your app's needs.
 In this scenario you:

-- Call the <code>setMessageId()</code> method in the ViewModel and pass the id of the reaction which has been saved so that it can be observed on your activity.
+- Call the <code>setMessageId()</code> method in the ViewModel.
+You pass the id of the reaction which has been saved so that you observe it on your activity.

 - Show a <code>Toast</code> when saving the reactions fails.